 - Neurodegeneration and ageing

 Since the 1970's, scientists have had the ability to change the genes of an organism-- in fact, we've gotten pretty good at doing so!
 This allows us to make organisms do work for our benefit- from making medications to manufacturing materials for us.

 Work in my laboratory has two goals.
 First, we try to develop proteins that can give us a window to what is going onside in an organism by turning colours to warn us when things have gone wrong inside the cell.
 Second, based on that coloured signal, we try to add genes to the organism that help us correct the problem.
 Our ultimate goal is to develop self-correcting organisms.

 et al., 2017, Expressing anti-HIV VRC01 antibody using the murine IgG1 secretion signal in Pichia pastoris, Amb Express, Vol:7, ISSN:2191-0855

-Walker BJ, Stan GV, Polizzi KM, 2017, Intracellular delivery of biologic therapeutics by bacterial secretion systems., Expert Rev Mol Med, Vol:19
+Walker BJ, Stan G-BV, Polizzi KM, 2017, Intracellular delivery of biologic therapeutics by bacterial secretion systems, Expert Reviews in Molecular Medicine, Vol:19, ISSN:1462-3994

 Aw R, Polizzi KM, 2016, Liquid PTVA: a faster and cheaper alternative for generating multi-copy clones in Pichia pastoris, Microbial Cell Factories, Vol:15, ISSN:1475-2859